nathan-wallace/risk-mgmt/README.md

 - Interactive 5×5 matrix showing the count of risks for each probability and impact level.
 - Timeline chart displaying how many risks of each status are active over time.
 - Import and export data as CSV or XLSX files.
-- Styled with Tailwind CSS and uses the Inter font for a consistent look.

 Example API routes are provided in `pages/api` but the default UI operates entirely from local storage.